korpling/annatto/docs/graph_ops/visualize.md

 ###  output_svg

 If set, a SVG file is created at this path, which must is relative to the workflow directory.
-The default is to create a SVG file at the path `graph-visualization.svg`.